conan-io/docs/reference/config_files/artifacts.properties.rst

 Artifactory users can benefit from this capability to set file properties for the uploaded files.
-If the Artifactory version doesn't support matrix params yet (available since 6.XX) it will use the properties from the file that are prefixed with `artifact_prooperty_`:
+If the Artifactory version doesn't support matrix params yet (available since `Artifactory 7.3.2`_) it will use the properties from the file that are prefixed with ``artifact_prooperty_``:

 **.conan/artifacts.properties**